Keyvanhardani/Keyvanhardani/README.md

 ### 👋 Hi there~

-Hi, I'm Keyvan Hardani — a Researcher and AI Systems Engineer from Germany 🇩🇪
+Hi, I'm Keyvan Hardani, Researcher and AI Systems Engineer from Germany 🇩🇪
 I hold a Master of Science in Cybersecurity from the University of Applied Sciences HDBW Munich.
 My work bridges AI security, autonomous perception systems, and neuromorphic computing.